LSZH Cable – Low Smoke Zero Halogen Cable

 Low Smoke Zero Halogen LSZH Cable

 LSZH cable stands for Low Smoke Zero Halogen cable, sometimes also abbreviated as LSOH.
-They are sometimes also known as Low Smoke Halogen Free (LSHF) cable and are for use in applications where smoke emission and toxic fumes could pose risks to human health and/or vital equipment in a fire situation.
+They are intended for use in applications where smoke emissions and toxic fumes could pose risks to human health and/or vital equipment in a fire situation.
+These cables are also sometimes referred to as LSHF (Low Smoke Halogen Free) cables.

 LSZH cables produce extremely low levels of smoke and toxic fumes with zero acidic gases.
 This is unlike PVC cables and those manufactured with other insulation materials, which can produce large amounts of thick black smoke, toxic fumes and acidic gas when subjected to fire.